petr7555/tdt4259-individual-assignment/design-doc.md

 How will you protect and ensure the privacy of customer data?
 Will your system be compliant with data retention and deletion policies (e.g., [GDPR](https://gdpr.eu/what-is-gdpr/))?
 -->

 FunPay is a European company.
 As such, it is subject to the General Data Protection Regulation (GDPR).
 However, the fraud detection service will not store any data about the users or their transactions.
-The service will be trained on and later process only numerical input variables, which are the result of a PCA transformation and the transaction amount.
+The service will be trained on and later process only numerical input variables, which are the result of a PCA transformation, and the transaction amount.

 ### 6.7.
 Monitoring & alarms